Kohei-Matsuura/Non-parallel-VC-on-Mboshi/README.md

 # Non-parallel-VC-on-Mboshi
 Following the steps explained below, you can reproduce my experiment.

+A paper describing this work has been submitted to Interspeech 2020 (arXiv).

 ## Abbreviations
 VC: Voice Conversion
 ASR: Automatic Speech Recognition